 The High School Program is referred to as the ‘Graduation Program’ in British Columbia schools and leads to the graduation certificate which is referred to as the ‘Dogwood’ certificate.
 This certificate is issued by the B.C.
 Ministry of Education and indicates that the student has successfully completed the required courses (48 credits), elective courses (28 credits) and Graduation Transitions (4 credits) for a minimum of 80 credits.
 It should be noted that most of our students will graduate with more credits than the minimum requirement which will better prepare them for their university education.

 The Graduation Program involves Provincial Examinations that all students will be required to write and, of which the results will be used for admission into universities.
-Currently the required exams include English 10, Science 10, Foundations of Math and Pre-Calculus 10, Social Studies 11, and English 12.

 The Graduation Program also takes into consideration the development and learning needs of our students.
 As students identify their post-secondary education and career goals they have the opportunity to select a wider range of in depth and specialized courses that will enable them to meet these goals.
 In British Columbia there are literally hundreds of B.C.
 Ministry Education approved elective courses that can be offered by a school.
 We will determine which courses, including Advanced Placement (AP), which will be offered at BCCS once we establish the needs and desires of our students.